The Scenario Report

 Figure 5-37 shows the country balance versus the national load for different scenarios and countries.
 We can observe the effect of different scenario configurations on the countries for either importing or exporting situation.

-Figure 5-37 Ratio of country balance to national load
+Figure 5-37.
+Ratio of country balance to national load (Mediterranean countries)

 xxxy